raphi-web/mean-shift/README.md

 # mean-shift-numba

-A implementation of the mean-shift algorithm for images accelerated with Numba Thanks to Numba with parallel processing the clustering is fast.
+A implementation of the mean-shift algorithm for images, accelerated with Numba.
+Thanks to Numba with parallel processing the clustering is fast.
 Maybe I will make this a fully developed librar later but for now treat this just as an example code.

 Pramarely written for multi-band satellite images